Introduction to Krita coming from Photoshop¶

 What Krita Has Over Photoshop¶

-Krita has a lot of different so called brush engines.
+Krita has a lot of different so-called brush engines.
 These brush engines define various methods on how the pixels end up on your canvas.
 Brush engines with names like Grid, Particles, Sketch and others will bring you new experiences on how the brushes work and a new landscape of possible results.
-You can start customizing brushes by using the brush-settings editor, which is accessible via the toolbar, but it’s much easier to just press F5.
+You can start customizing brushes by using the brush-settings editor, which is accessible via the toolbar, but it’s much easier to just press the F5 key.

 The Pop-up Palette¶